-- 1. Agency or operating agency means an organizational unit or sub-division within a governmental unit that is responsible for the performance or administration of Federal awards or activities of the governmental unit. - 2.
-Allocated central services means central services that benefit operating agencies but are not billed to the agencies on a fee-for-service or similar basis.
+1. Agency or operating agency means an organizational unit or sub-division within a governmental unit that is responsible for the performance or administration of Federal awards or activities of the governmental unit.

+2. Allocated central services means central services that benefit operating agencies but are not billed to the agencies on a fee-forservice or similar basis.
 These costs are allocated to benefitted agencies on some reasonable basis.
-Examples of such services might include general accounting, personnel administration, purchasing, etc. - 3.
-Billed central services means central services that are billed to benefitted agencies or programs on an individual fee-for-service or similar basis.
-Typical examples of billed central services include computer services, transportation services, insurance, and fringe benefits. - 4.
-Cognizant agency for indirect costs is defined in §200.19 Cognizant agency for indirect costs of this Part.
-The determination of cognizant agency for indirect costs for states and local governments is described in section F.1, Negotiation and Approval of Central Service Plans. - 5.
-Major local government means local government that receives more than \$100 million in direct Federal awards subject to this Part.
+Examples of such services might include general accounting, personnel administration, purchasing, etc.

+3. Billed central services means central services that are billed to benefitted agencies or programs on an individual fee-for-service or similar basis.
+Typical examples of billed central services include computer services, services. insurance. transportation and fringe benefits

+4. Cognizant agency for indirect costs is defined in §200.1.
+The determination of cognizant agency for indirect costs for states and local governments is described in section F.1.

+5. Major local government means local government that receives more than \$100 million in direct Federal awards subject to this Part.